 What’s the Difference Between the Sustainability Strategy and the Regional Growth Strategy?

-- Both strategies look to the future and both strategies are about improving the quality of life and the environment in Comox Valley.
-As a result, the two study teams will work in close tandem to make sure information flows back and forth and that the two sets of strategies are complementary.
+Both the CVSS and the Regional Growth Strategy (RGS) look to the future, and both strategies are about improving the quality of life and the environment in Comox Valley.
+As a result, the two sets of strategies are complementary.

 The Sustainability Strategy focuses on establishing specific environmental principles and related regional and municipal actions, while the RGS focuses on the overall pattern of land use in the Comox Valley and the creation of a sustainable human settlement pattern.